 Sheila suspected he was being overly dramatic.
 Of course, Lincoln had put students in a dangerous situation.
 That little critter they brought to school could probably breach a seal with those mandibles.
 But how did Mr. Oliver know about that?
 He was no biologist.
 So who would have told him enough about the phage larvae to show this much concern?

 “We know quite a bit about your brother’s illicit activities Ms. Tenderly.
 What can you tell us about them?”
-Mr. Oliver would have turned a light on her if he’d had one.
+Mr. Oliver would have turned a spotlight on her face if he’d had one.

-Best to play dumb, she thought., “I mean he’s been getting into trouble as long as I’ve known him.
+Best to play dumb, she thought., “I mean, like he’s been getting into trouble as long as I’ve known him.
 One more year of separation and I would have been out of high school before he got a chance to ruin my reputation.”
 She gave a long sigh.

 “So, you consider him a troublemaker?”

-”So you didn't know anything about Lincoln bringing something dangerous to school and holding a physics class hostage with “Mr. War?”
+”Did you know nothing about Lincoln bringing something dangerous to school?
+Nothing about “Mr. War?”

 Mr. Oliver paused as if this should mean something to her.
-Now she was truly baffled .
+Now she was truly baffled.
 Had Lincoln named the larva ‘Mr. War?’
 What the hell?
-She just stood there, staring at Mr. Oliver, not knowing what to say.
+She just stood there, staring, not knowing what to say.
 Not fathoming what néw depth of idiocy her brother has plumbed.